 5. Gather obituary information, including a photo, age, place of birth, occupation, college degrees, memberships held, military service, outstanding work and a list of survivors in the immediate family.
 Include the time and place of the funeral services.
 The funeral home will assist with the obituary and submit it to the newspaper(s).

 7. Make a list of family, friends and business colleagues, and notify each by phone.
-You may wish to use a “branching” system: make a few phone calls to other relatives or friends and ask each of them to make a phone call or two to specific people.
+You might wish to use a “branching” system: make a few phone calls to other relatives or friends and ask each of them to make a phone call or two to specific people.

 8. Arrange for family members and/or close friends to take turns answering the door or phone.
 Keeping a careful record of visitors and flower deliveries will make it easier to thank people later on.